 If you’ve been accused of a drug-related crime in Maryland, your charge can trigger many uncomfortable questions.
 How will this change your life?
 What will your family and friends think?
 Will you lose your job and perhaps be unable to find another job in the future?
 Will you be able to afford the fines that you might need to pay?
 Will you spend time behind bars?
+The best way to learn more is to contact a Maryland drug lawyer with any questions you may have.

 The good news is that a drug charge does not equal a drug conviction.
 Whether you are being accused of a misdemeanor or a felony, with the help of an experienced Maryland drug lawyer, you can fight the charges and maximize your probability of receiving a favorable outcome on the date of your trial.
 Even when the evidence against you is overwhelming, a qualified Maryland drug lawyer will assist you in working to reduce your penalties to the minimum allowable by the state, reducing the resulting impact on your life and livelihood.
+Contact The Law Office of Edward Tayter at (410) 241-2244 now for a free consultation.

 Drug possession and drug paraphernalia possession charges are covered by Maryland state code § 5-601.
 According to this code, it is a criminal offense to be in possession of controlled substances such as methamphetamine, cocaine, heroin and MDMA.
 State code § 5-601(c)(1) classifies these types of drug possession crimes as misdemeanors.
 The penalties associated with this type of misdemeanor conviction can include an incarceration term of up to four years along with a maximum of $25,000 in fines.